Efficiently Embedding Dynamic Knowledge Graphs: Learning from Scratch in DKGE

 \subsection{Representation Integration}

 After obtaining contextual subgraph embeddings of entities and relations, we integrate them with the knowledge embeddings of entities and relations, to build the joint representation $\boldsymbol{o^\star}$ of each object in the KG.
-The simplest way is the mean operation, which directly averages the knowledge embedding and contextual subgraph embedding of $o$ to get $\boldsymbol{o^\star}$.
-The benefit is that we do not need to train any parameter which makes DKGE efficient, but setting that the knowledge embedding and contextual subgraph embedding share the same weight is unreasonable.
+The simplest method is the mean operation, which directly averages the knowledge embedding and contextual subgraph embedding of $o$ to get $\boldsymbol{o^\star}$.
+The benefit is that we do not need to train any parameter that makes DKGE efficient, but setting the knowledge embedding and contextual subgraph embedding to share the same weight is unreasonable.
 Another option is the weighting operation, which assigns different weights to the knowledge embedding and contextual subgraph embedding of $o$, but a fixed weight on all dimensions is also inappropriate.
-Thus, we apply a gate strategy~\cite{xu2017kg} to representation integration, which can assign different weights to different dimensions of a vector as follows:
+Thus, we apply a gate strategy~\cite{xu2017kg} to representation integration; in this strategy, we can assign different weights to different dimensions of a vector as follows: